James23xr/ai-podcast-studio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## 🤝 Contributing

+We welcome contributions to AI Podcast Studio!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgements

+- [Anthropic](https://www.anthropic.com) for AI assistance in development
+- All the amazing open-source libraries that made this project possible

+---

+Built with ❤️ by [Your Name]